xjunko/riria/README.md

     - userspace somewhat works now
 - scheduling
     - stupidly basic round robin scheduler, it does the job.
+- kernel shell
+    - it can play music and run the test executable

 ### things that doesnt work:
 - proper libc